Book of Ruth: Summary

-Boaz and Ruth were then married and had a son.
-The women of the city celebrated Naomi's joy, for Naomi had found a redeemer for her family name.
-Naomi took the child and placed it on her bosom.
+Boaz and Ruth are then married and have a son.
+The city's women celebrate Naomi's joy in finding a redeemer to preserve her family name.
+Naomi takes the child and places it on her bosom.

-The child was named Obed, whom the reader discovers is "the father of Jesse, the father of David" (Ruth 4:13–17), that is, the grandfather of King David.
+The child is named Obed, whom the reader discovers is "the father of Jesse, the father of David" (4:13–17); that is, he is the grandfather of King David, and so Ruth is the great-grandmother of King David.

-The book concludes with an appendix which traces the Davidic genealogy all the way back from Perez, "whom Tamar bore to Judah", through to Obed, down to David.
+The book concludes with an appendix tracing the Davidic genealogy all the way back from Perez, "whom Tamar bore to Judah", through to Obed, down to David.

-Composition
+Composition and genre

+According to some scholars, the Book of Ruth is likely a work of historical fiction.
+Other scholars hold that the Book is a historical narrative written in the form of a short story.

 The book does not name its author.
 It is traditionally ascribed to the prophet Samuel (11th century BCE), but Ruth's identity as a non-Israelite and the stress on the need for an inclusive attitude towards foreigners suggests an origin in the fifth century BCE, when intermarriage had become controversial (as seen in Ezra 9:1 and Nehemiah 13:1).

-A substantial number of scholars therefore date it to the Persian period (6th–4th centuries BCE).
+A substantial number of scholars therefore date it to the Persian period (550–330 BCE).
 The genealogy that concludes the book is believed to be a post-exilic Priestly addition, as it adds nothing to the plot; nevertheless, it is carefully crafted and integrates the book into the history of Israel running from Genesis to Kings.

+Oldest surviving manuscripts

+Surviving manuscripts date from hundreds or thousands of years after initial authorship.
+The oldest Hebrew manuscripts include the Aleppo Codex (10th century) and Codex Leningradensis (1008).
+Some fragments containing parts of this book were found among the Dead Sea Scrolls, i.e., 4Q104 (~50 BCE), 4Q105 (30 BCE – 68 CE), 2Q16 (~50 CE), and 2Q17 (~50 BCE), with only slight variations from the Masoretic Text.